-Probably one of (if not) the most well-known Special Ops groups, the US Navy Seals are highly specialized and trained in the air, on the land, and the sea.
-Their roots can be traced back to WWII, when the US Navy realized the necessity to develop secret reconnaissance of landing beaches and coastal defenses.
-This discovery resulted in establishing of the Amphibious Scout and Raider School in 1942.
+The US Navy Seals, one of the most recognizable Special Operations groups, are a highly specialized and multi-faceted force trained to operate in various environments, including air, land, and sea.
+The roots of the Navy Seals can be traced back to World War II when the US Navy recognized the need for covert reconnaissance of landing beaches and coastal defenses.
+In response to this need, the Amphibious Scout and Raider School was established in 1942.

 US Army Delta Force

-The US Army Delta Force unit generally consists of versatile, quiet professionals.
-They are involved in unconventional warfare, special reconnaissance, counter-terrorism, information operations, and various other roles.
-Delta Force operators refer to themselves as “The Unit.”
-Delta Force was first organized in November of 1977 and is known for its versatility in conducting covert operations, such as hostage rescues and raids.
-That earned them second place in the Top 10 elite special operations units in US Military.
-The 1st SFOD-D (Delta) is considered a top-secret Tier 1 unit.
+The US Army Delta Force is a unit comprised of highly skilled and discreet professionals.
+They are involved in various missions, including unconventional warfare, special reconnaissance, counter-terrorism, information operations, and more.
+Delta Force operators refer to themselves as “The Unit,” reflecting their strong sense of unity and cohesiveness.
+The unit was first established in November 1977 and is recognized for its versatility and expertise in conducting covert operations, such as hostage rescues and raids.

 SEAL Team 6